-Although the coffee sector is one of the hottest areas of foodservice these days, up-and-coming concept Bad Ass Coffee is going against the grain of most of its bigger competitors.
-While Starbucks, Dunkin’, and Dutch Bros are largely focused on convenience, Hawaii-based Bad Ass Coffee is targeting the “sip and savor crowd.”
+Although the coffee sector is one of the hottest areas of foodservice these days, up-and-coming concept Bad Ass Coffee of Hawaii is going against the grain of most of its bigger competitors.
+While Starbucks, Dunkin’, and Dutch Bros are largely focused on convenience, Colorado-based Bad Ass Coffee is targeting the “sip and savor crowd.”
 As an emerging brand at 31 locations and counting, Bad Ass Coffee recently hired Ivy Hanks (formerly of Tropical Smoothie Cafe) as director of franchise marketing and Eleanor Schwartz (formerly of Caribou Coffee) as director of brand engagement to bring Bad Ass Coffee to the next phase of growth and name recognition.

 “As you talk about household coffee names like Starbucks or Dunkin’ that focus on convenience, something that’s unique about Bad Ass Coffee is while we can cater to that guest too, we’re really an experiential brand,” Schwartz said.
 “Guests want to come in, they want to sit down, and they want to spend time there.
 That’s going to continue to be a differentiator for us, along with the cheeky name that makes people do a double take.”